renosinclair/renosinclair/README.md

 INT : FF7, Genshin, HSR, Marvel, Cosplayers in general, people who are wantin to be friend obvi, yumeshippers

 DNI : Basic DNI, if you dislike yumeshippers or [fiction]kins (a lot of my friends are yumeshippers and kinnies), trolls please avoid me unless I interact first.
-Please avoid interacting with me if you are above the age of 18, you can whisper me a crown or compliment my ponies but please don't try to be my friend.
-Also 13- dni as well.

--# if you have any questions check out my ata